e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **The world wrapper dissolves.** Today's `f_init!(::Model{<:SimpleWorld})` (initialize environment, then call the aircraft's trim) has no successor
-method: the environment, the other aircraft and all slots are covered by the `baseline` condition ([§14.6][s14-6]), applied once at setup.
+method: the environment, the other aircraft and all root inputs are covered by the `baseline` condition ([§14.6][s14-6]), applied once at setup.
 The commit is `override(baseline, at(mount, condition(d*)))`.
 Method nesting became value layering.